 4 Pitching Tips That Will Get You Noticed

 Why would someone care about the information in your pitch?
 Make your pitch relevant to your target audience so it has value and you will have a better chance of getting a response.
-Think strategically.@RedBanyan suggests these pitching tips to help get you noticed! #storytelling #newsworthy Click To Tweet
+Think strategically.
+When you are pitching to the media, consider the news value of your story and highlight it for optimal attention.@RedBanyan suggests these pitch tips to help get you noticed! #storytelling #newsworthy Click To Tweet

 Effective pitching allows your PR team to raise and answer the question “Here’s why this is important news for you and your audience.”
 It also allows your public relations team to identify what kinds of stories media outlets are seeking.